• Skip to primary navigation

 Prepare one large or two small, flat baking trays with baking paper.

-• Add the huka hāura (brown sugar), huka one (caster sugar) and tote (salt).
-Give it a rough whip with a whisk.
+• Add the huka hāura (brown sugar), huka one (caster sugar) and tote (salt) in to the butter.

 • You can eat them just as they are, straight from the oven or select one or all of these options below.